 1. Do the words “consequential loss” have a given meaning in law?

-Damages caused by breach of contract are regulated in article 1613 of the Code.
-Compensatory damages are split between actual damages (daño emergente) and loss of profits (lucro cesante).
-According to article 1614 of the Code, actual damage is the prejudice or loss that comes from not having fulfilled the terms of the contract, and loss of profit is understood to be the profit that is not received as a result of failing to perform the terms of the contract.
+However, the damages caused by the breach of a contract are regulated in the article 1613 of the Code.
+Compensation damages are split between actual damages (daño emergente) and loss profit (lucro cesante).
+According to article 1614, actual damage is the prejudice or loss that comes from not having fulfilled the obligation, and loss of profit is understood as the profit that is not received as a result of not having fulfilled the obligation.

-Article 1616 establishes that if wilful intent cannot be attributed to the party in breach of contract, the party at fault shall be liable for the damages that were foreseen or could have been foreseen at the time the contract was entered into.
-This article also provides that when damages were incurred with wilful intent, the party at fault will be responsible for all the damages that arose as an immediate or direct consequence of not having fulfilled the terms of the contract.
+The article 1616, indeed, establishes that if a willful intent cannot be attributed to the debtor, he is liable for the damages that were foreseen or could have been foreseen at the time of the contract, and that only when incurred in a willful intent will be responsible for all the damages that were immediate or direct consequence of not having been fulfilled the obligation.

-Despite the fact that consequential loss is not covered by Colombian legislation, it is generally understood as a loss flowing from the breach – as opposed to the breach itself.
+However, despite the fact that the term is not found in Colombian legislation, it is generally understood as a loss arising from the results of damage rather than from the damage itself.

 2. Are the words “consequential loss” used in contractual exclusion of liability clauses?

 Yes.
-Although consequential loss does not have a meaning in Colombian legislation, this type of term is widely used in the hydrocarbon and energy industry.
-Some examples of model contracts containing consequential loss clauses include:
+Although this term does not have a meaning in the Colombian legislation, this type of term is widely used in the hydrocarbon and energy industry sector.
+There are model contracts where the following clauses are generally included:

 Example 1